For the patient, it provides more independence, time out of bed, and makes living at home more comfortable and realistic.

 Most patients only use a patient lift for a short period of time and therefore, renting makes the most sense.
 Whether you are recovering from surgery or an illness the medical lift is usually only needed temporarily.

 Our hoyer lift rental is only $149 a month.

-You’ll need to talk to your health insurance provider about coverage.
+You’ll also want to talk to your health insurance provider about coverage.
 Many patients have found they were able to obtain partial medicare coverage for their hoyer lift rental.

-If you’re looking to purchase an invacare hoyer lift, you can find these at medical stores both in person and online.
-You can also ask your healthcare provider for their best advice on finding a hoyer lift for sale.
+If you’re looking to purchase an invacare hoyer lift or a hoyer advance, you can find these at medical stores both in person and online.
+You can also ask a local durable medical store for their best advice on finding a hoyer lift for sale.